 Note: After this article was posted, Scott Baker, Executive Director of WE Charity, contacted me to provide clarification on a few points.
 The article below includes changes based on Scott’s letter (updated October 27, 2016).

 Confusing?
 Well, WE recently rebranded Free the Children as WE Charity in part to reduce the confusion.
-The charity, social enterprise and overall movement have all been combined under one brand: WE.
+The charity, social enterprise/private business, and overall movement have all been combined under one brand: WE.
 Donors should note that it is WE Charity that they can donate to.

 Interestingly, WE Charity has taken on the $16 million mortgage for the new WE Learning Centre in Toronto as its purchase was made possible by generous targeted donations from long-term supporters of the charity.
 According to the charity, “the Centre will bring service-learning resources to 10,000+ schools around the world, ensuring that every student experiences the empowerment and life skill development associated with service-learning, while these young change-makers benefit their community and world.
 It will allow WE Charity to better connect with educators and students around the world.”
 Charity Intelligence looks forward to hearing about the social results from this significant investment.

 To learn more about WE Charity, please view the WE Charity profile.

 If you find Charity Intelligence's research useful in your giving, please consider donating to support our work.
 Being entirely funded by donors like you maintains our independence and objectivity to help Canadians be informed in their giving.
 Canadians donate over $17 billion each year.
 This giving could achieve tremendous results.
 We hope Charity Intelligence's research helps Canadians give better.

 The information in this report was prepared by Charity Intelligence Canada and its independent analysts from publicly-available information.
 Charity Intelligence and its analysts have made endeavours to ensure that the data in this report is accurate and complete but accepts no liability.